adobea-dev/adobea-dev.github.io/_pages/about.md

   limit: 3
 ---

-My name is **Regina Adobea Essien**, though I prefer to be called **Adobea**.
-I am a Data Scientist and AI Researcher with a strong focus on statistical modelling, machine learning, applied artificial intelligence, and the development of responsible and practical AI systems.
-My work is driven by an interest in using data and AI to improve decision-making and solve real-world business, climate, and societal challenges.
+I am **Regina Adobea Essien**, though I prefer to be called **Adobea**.
+I am a **Data Scientist and AI Researcher** focused on statistical modelling, machine learning, agentic AI, responsible AI, and AI strategy.
+I build practical AI systems and translate complex business and societal problems into data-driven solutions across **financial services, analytics, and climate resilience**.

-I have nearly three years of experience applying data science and machine learning within the financial sector.
-My work includes predictive analytics, intelligent automation, conversational AI, and agentic AI systems.
-I recently graduated from **Academic City University in Ghana with an MSc in Data Science and Analytics**, earning **First Class honours**.
+I have nearly three years of experience applying data science, analytics, and machine learning within the financial sector.
+I currently work as an **Engagement Analyst at Autochek Africa** and as a part-time **AI Researcher at Youth in AI, Accra, Ghana**.
+My work spans predictive analytics, conversational AI, intelligent automation, AI agents, and decision-support systems.

+I am particularly interested in the intersection of **AI, business strategy, and decision-making**.
+Beyond building models and AI systems, I am interested in helping organizations identify valuable opportunities for AI, determine where AI can create measurable impact, translate business needs into technical solutions, and adopt AI responsibly.

+I recently graduated from **Academic City University in Ghana with an MSc in Data Science and Analytics, earning First Class honours**.
+My graduate research focused on the development of a **Dealer AI Copilot**, an agentic AI system designed to make business analytics more accessible through natural-language interaction and automated analytical workflows.

 <div class="row">
   <div class="col-sm-4 mt-3">